2026 Jan-Feb GRCA/Clear Creek

 13637

 A proper headlamp: For summer hikes I love a tiny flashlight because it's rarely used as the days are long.
 But in winter you spend much more time at camp and in the dark; a hands-free light source is much more useful and worth a bit of weight and bulk.
+The headlamp is easier to wrangle in the dark, I can sleep with it around my neck or in a chest pocket whereas a tiny flashlight is easier to (temporarily) lose.

-More neutral colors: I brought some brightly-colored clothing (beanie and wind jacket) last time and got gentle feedback on two separate occasions that it was inappropriate ("Do you go hunting?") so I will tone down the colors.
+More neutral colors: I brought some brightly-colored clothing (beanie and wind jacket) last time and got polite feedback on two separate occasions that it was inappropriate ("Do you go hunting?") so I will tone down the colors.
 I figured people would wear brighter clothing for safety/visibility reasons but I guess not!

 Is the fleece worn or carried?
 Fleece is likely NOT worn during mid-day while I'm moving in the sun, but is worn every other time -- morning, stops, shade while moving, evening, night.
 Now Clear Creek is popular in the winter specifically because it gets longer sunlight due to being south-facing and exposed... however, I'll only be on the exposed part of the Clear Creek Trail in the evening and morning, and once I drop into the greater Clear Creek area it's more protected and likely in the shade, so given the fleece is worn more often than not, I'll count it as worn.